dfrnt-com/docs/docs/connect-terminusdb.md

 * A `Data Product ID` (See about the Data Product)
 * The `API key` (Create one in the profile, you can create as many as you need)

-## Connect Zebra to TerminusDB
+## Step 2: Connect DFRNT.com to TerminusDB

-1. Sign up for Zebra through the sign-up/invitation link you received
+1. Sign up for DFRNT.com through the sign-up on the homepage [dfrnt.com](https://dfrnt.com)
-1. Once logged in to [DFRNT.tech](https://dfrnt.tech), go to Settings/API Keys
+1. Once logged in to [DFRNT.com](https://dfrnt.com), go to Settings/API Keys.
+Or use the guided setup at `Learn More/Start Free`.
 1. Add your `Settings/API Key`: Fill in the TerminusDB Team (that your captured above), "Token" and the API Token (see above)
-1. Add TerminusDB connection in `Settings/Workspaces`
+1. Complete filling in the details for your team/instance; the setup is similar for the localhost subscription
   1. Add TerminusX Team: Fill in TerminusDB Team (connects using the server-side vaulted API token) as both team name and team reference
-  1. Set your commit id, your likely want to use your email address (like you would if you use git)
+  1. Set the id to commit as, you likely want to use your email address (like you would if you use git)
-1. Create a DFRNT.tech workspace and menu entry for it
+1. Create a named TerminusDB connection pointer to a data product branch in your team/instance, or create a sandbox data product
   1. Select your `TerminusDB Team`
   1. Enter your `TerminusDB data product id` (see above)
   1. Set the branch you want to be working on (usually `main`)

 If all went well, you should now be ready to add your schema and data in the Model Editor.

 If you encounter any errors, feel free to submit an issue at [Github/issues](https://github.com/dfrnt-com/support/issues).
-Don't share any secret information though, like the API token.
+Be careful to check that you share no secret information, like the API token if you copy/paste a screenshot.